exasol/release-droid/doc/design.md

 ## Release Droid Runtime

-### RR Starts Release Only If All Validation Succeed
+### RD Starts Release Only If All Validation Succeed
-`dsn~rr-starts-release-only-if-all-validation-succeed~1`
+`dsn~rd-starts-release-only-if-all-validation-succeed~1`

-RR starts release only if all validation for the platforms users specified succeed.
+RD starts release only if all validation for the platforms users specified succeed.

 Covers: